kataras/iris/README.md

 ### Installing Go 1.9beta2

 1. Go to https://golang.org/dl/#go1.9beta2
-2. Download a compatible, with your OS, archieve, i.e `go1.9beta2.windows-amd64.zip`
+2. Download a compatible, with your OS, archive, i.e `go1.9beta2.windows-amd64.zip`
 3. Unzip the contents of `go1.9beta2.windows-amd64.zip/go` folder to your $GOROOT, i.e `C:\Go`
 4. Open a terminal and execute `go version`, it should output the go1.9beta2 version, i.e:
 ```sh